The Chicago Temple Building

 Of Lowell D. Snorf, III

-Staff: To support this operation, there is one associate attorney, one paralegal and three experienced law clerks with national legal research skills using Westlaw and LexisNexis; all federal ECF/PACER/ N.E.F. applications.
-Law clerks\' native fluency in Polish, Russian, Ukranian, Lithuanian and German.
+Staff: To support this operation, there are three experienced law clerks with national legal research skills using Westlaw and LexisNexis; all federal ECF/PACER/ N.E.F. applications; Odyssey Efile Illinois.
+Law clerk's native language fluency in Polish, Russian, Ukranian, Lithuanian, Bulgarian and Bosnian.

 Representative Clients: List of representative clients is available upon request.

 Experience: Experienced attorney with over 60 jury trials to verdict.
-Areas of concentration include: national defense of complex personal injury litigation, premises security, construction, trucking and transportation defense, employer liability including 1(B) defense, first party fraud and arson claims, professional negligence, workers\' compensation, property, automobile subrogation, agricultural law and Federal Tort claims litigation.
+Areas of concentration include: national defense of complex personal injury litigation, premises security, construction, trucking and transportation defense, employer liability including 1(B) defense, first party fraud and arson claims, professional negligence, workers' compensation, large loss property subrogation, agricultural law and Federal Tort Claims Act litigation.

 Lectures: